kalininalab/metaprofi/README.md

-# MetaProFi: A protein-based Bloom filter for storing and querying sequence data for accurate identification of functionally relevant genetic variants
+# MetaProFi: An ultrafast chunked Bloom filter for storing and querying protein and nucleotide sequence data for accurate identification of functionally relevant genetic variants

 * MetaProFi enables building _k_-mer indexes and allows exact and approximate searching of sequences in a fast and efficient way
 * MetaProFi supports both protein and nucleotide (canonical) _k_-mer indexing